abbyymaureen/KotlinFederalTaxCalculator/README.md

 1. Navigate to IntelliJ.
 2. Open the project cloned to your computer.
 3. Navigate to the file named 'IncomeTaxCalculator.kt'
 4. Click 'Run' in the top right corner and enjoy our application!
-You are all set to start making simple arithmetic calculations!
+You are all set to start doing your taxes!